 Gunkanjima (meaning “Battleship Island” as the island resembles a warship), also known as Hashima, is a 60,000-square-meter cluster of concrete ruins in the sea of Nagasaki, Japan.
 In the 1950s it was the bustling home of 6,000 coal mine workers, and the island has been abandoned since 1974 when the coal mines shut down.
 Hashima was entirely closed off until 2009, travelers are allowed to visit now with a boat tour in Nagasaki.

 The island has become a popular attraction as it was named the “freakiest places around the world” by CNN Travel in 2012.
-The draw is, this is a secluded spot with a significant scale.
+The draw is, that this is a secluded spot with a significant scale.
 It’s currently uninhabited and the 6.4-hectare ruin is floating off in the ocean with buildings and facilities unattended and maintained.
 Though it stirred up some controversies, Gunkanjima is listed as a UNESCO World Heritage Site in 2015, and it’s probably the only place like this that got listed.

-The island was featured in a number of movies, including the “Project Hashima” (2013), “The Battleship Island” (2017), and the James Bond Hollywood blockbuster “Skyfall” (2012), serving as the villain’s secret hideout and headquarter.
+The island was featured in a number of movies, including “Project Hashima” (2013), “The Battleship Island” (2017), and the James Bond Hollywood blockbuster “Skyfall” (2012), serving as the villain’s secret hideout and headquarter.

 As the island is off the mainland the only way to visit the island is by an organized boat tour.
 That’s why the tour may lose part of the “thrill” as it is not as adventurous as urbexers may hope for.
 Visitors are guided to walk on paved trails.
 All in all, I still find it a unique experience, as I have never been to such freaky places in the past.
 To understand more about the tour and if it’s worth going, check out Battleship Island: the Freakiest Place in the World.
 Does it worth visiting?